UMich-BipedLab/SegmentationMapping/README.md

 ## Pipeline
 Two types of accepted inputs (from ROS topics):
-* Raw RGBD images from depth cameras, or
+* Raw RGBD images from depth cameras + /tf published from ROS, or
-* Lidar scans +  RGB images.
+* Lidar scans +  RGB images + /tf published from ROS.

 Outputs (in ROS messages):
 * Labeled images, each pixel with a distribution across classes